 Why would you say SEO is important for local businesses?

 Here’s how I like to explain it to people: Think about a physical brick and mortar business.
 That’s where everything originated before we went online.
 You build a business, and you have the storefront, you open it up, you have your inventory organized, and your store looks great — then you never touch it again.
 Eventually, your store is going to feel outdated.
 Your merchandise isn’t going to be up to speed for what current customers are looking for, and it’s not going to be following the current trends.
 People are going to walk away because it’s outdated, it’s dingy.

 The same thing happens when you think about your website and your online presence.
-SEO bridges a number of different opportunities – it’s the look of your website, it’s everything behind the scenes of how your site runs, it’s what people are saying about your business, and more.
-It’s not just one siloed thing – set it and forget it.
-You need to make sure that you’re staying on top of things, because if you’re not – I guarantee you that your competitors are.
+SEO bridges a number of different opportunities — it’s the look of your website, it’s the development of your site and how it runs, it’s what people are saying about your business, and more.
+It’s not just one siloed thing — set it and forget it.
+You need to make sure that you’re staying on top of things, because if you’re not — I guarantee you that your competitors are.

 You’ve talked about how much goes into SEO, and most business owners don’t have the time or expertise to do it themselves — so what should they look for in an SEO partner?